 Maid Service

-Built on solid principles and hard work, DPMS will fulfil every clients’ need with good ethics, commitment and quality customer service.
+Built on solid principles and hard work, DPMS will fulfil every client’s needs with strong ethics, commitment, and quality customer service.
 Whether weekly, biweekly or monthly, your home or office could be pristine with our impeccable maid service.
-DPMS is here to serve you with experienced employees who are professionally trained within the ISSA and BSCAI standards.
+DPMS is here to serve you with experienced employees who are professionally trained in accordance with the ISSA and BSCAI standards.

 Tips for floor cleaning